 ♦ Daily cash allowance for everything else.

-Pre-booked Accommodation: Also three to four weeks before departure we went to the Agoda website and booked 4 guesthouses in some of the places we had decided to visit (for a total of 8 nights).
-This came to €189 on the basis of 2 people sharing.
-This also included breakfast.
+Pre-booked Accommodation: Also three to four weeks before departure we went to the Hotels Combined website and booked 4 guesthouses in some of the places we had decided to visit (for a total of 8 nights).
+This came to €189 on the basis of 2 people sharing, and also included breakfast.

 Non-booked Accommodation: We still needed to pay for another 12 nights accommodation.
 On a budget of €25 per night, this would come to €300 on the basis of 2 people sharing.